Francisco Xavier de Mendonça Furtado: Defence and fortification in the Amazon Basin

-The task of developing the state's potential as a source of income was clearly part of Carvalho e Melo's agenda, yet in the Instruções Régias priority was given to security and fortification, and it was only well into the document where colonial development and income was finally discussed:"I urge you to look carefully at the means of securing the State, as well as to make commerce flourish, in order to achieve the first aim … and you will be careful, as far as possible, to populate all possible lands, introducing new settlers."
-(Instruções Régias, Inst.
-27.)
-Discussion about security occurred in the other instructions: for example, regarding the requirements for armed forces the document says, "I instruct you to inform me of the number of troops that may be necessary for the service of the State" (Instruções Régias, Inst.
-24), and in another Mendonça Furtado was told to review, strengthen and fortify his region, building new defences where needed (and to direct the Governor of Maranhão to do the same).
-(Instruções Régias, Inst.
-28.)
+As already discussed, the Instruções Régias directed Mendonća Furtado to address the colony's needs for security and fortification.

 Records show that in 1751 there were only about 300 men allocated to Belém and the forts of Macapá, Guamá, Gurupá, Tapajós, Pauxis and the Rio Negro, and that the forces in Maranhão were also low.
-Evidence also shows that the provision of arms and ammunitions was also insufficient.
+Evidence also shows that the provision of arms and ammunitions was insufficient.
 Mendonça Furtado's own assessment saw the situation in the same way and he quickly conveyed the message back to Lisbon.

 Action followed to strengthen the defence system by increasing the volume of men and equipment and expanding the fortifications.
 A massive enlistment program was carried out in Portugal and in April 1753 900 men were shipped to Brazil to form two regiments, one to be based in Belém and, in principle, the other at Macapá.
 With them came 42 families made up of 109 women and children, indicating a significant sudden population increase in just these two centres.
 In the same fleet that transported these people, other ships carried arms, military equipment and uniforms in quantities suitable for the travelling regiments and for those soldiers already on the ground in the northern state.
 These and other ships also carried as ballast large stones for the building of fortification.
 Many of these were used in the coastal areas while others were transported in canoes up the rivers for use in new forts.